 Asia-Pacific is emerging as a growth hub, led by China, India, Japan, and Australia.
 Expanding middle-class affluence and rising participation in marine tourism are driving equipment sales.
 Regional governments are heavily investing in coastal water sports facilities, further boosting adoption.

-Latin America is witnessing a gradual uptake, with Brazil and Mexico leading demand.
+Latin America is witnessing gradual uptake, with Brazil and Mexico leading demand.
 Growth is tied to expanding resort tourism and increasing awareness of flyboarding as a recreational sport.

 MEA shows strong potential, particularly in the UAE and South Africa.
 Luxury tourism and government-backed initiatives for marine leisure sports are fueling market growth.
 Dubai, for instance, has become a global hotspot for flyboarding activities, attracting international tourists.

-North America | Europe | APAC | Middle East and Africa | LATAM |
+| North America | Europe | APAC | Middle East and Africa | LATAM |

 |